post-hero-img

 How you rank organically is something that everyone needs to take seriously, irrespective of whether you use paid search or not.

-Organic ranking is influenced by Google’s algorithm.
-The algorithm is based, among other things, on tracking user behavior, which implies that a good or bad user experience will have an impact on your organic ranking as long as it is trackable.
+Google’s algorithm influences organic ranking.
+The algorithm is based, among other things, on tracking user behavior, which implies that a good or bad user experience will impact your organic ranking as long as it is trackable.

 This brings us back to the necessity of proper UX/UI design for websites and 404 error pages.